lukeb06/nvim/README.md

 > Install requires Neovim 0.9+.
 Always review the code before installing a configuration.

+> NOTE: Some commands require tmux to be running and some custom commands from my [dotfiles](https://github.com/lukeb06/dotfiles)

 Clone the repository and install the plugins:

 ```sh